Kenny Lofton: Cleveland Indians

 During his first season with Cleveland, in 1992, Lofton hit .285.
 His 66 stolen bases broke the all-time record for an AL rookie and was the most by an MLB rookie since Vince Coleman stole 110 in 1985.
 His season's stolen-base count, which led the AL, also broke a franchise record (previously set by Miguel Diloné in 1980).
-Indians first base coach Dave Nelson helped Lofton refine his baserunning technique and helped him learn how to be successful with bunting.
+Indians first-base coach Dave Nelson helped Lofton refine his baserunning technique and helped him learn how to be successful with bunting.
 Over his career, Lofton became one of the best bunters in baseball history.
 Lofton finished second (to the Milwaukee Brewers' Pat Listach) in AL Rookie of the Year balloting.
 After one season with Cleveland, Lofton agreed to a four-year, $6.3 million contract.
-The following season, Lofton broke his own Cleveland single-season stolen bases record, recording 70 (which led the MLB).
+The following season, Lofton broke his own Cleveland single-season stolen-base record, recording 70 (which led MLB).
 Lofton was selected to his first career All-Star Game during the 1994 season.

 His development and impact in the league led Brewers manager Phil Garner to say, "I remember how raw he was, and I've never seen anybody develop into that type of player that fast."
 Garner, who saw Lofton play in the minors, added, "He went from a guy who could hardly get the ball past the infield to a guy who could hit the ball consistently.
 He always had good speed, but got lousy jumps and didn't run the bases well.
 He has turned into a dominant player."
 The regular season was stopped abruptly with the MLB strike, which also led to the cancellation of the World Series.
 For the season, Lofton again led the AL with 60 stolen bases.
 His 160 hits on the season were highest in the AL and his .349 batting average was a career-best.
 He finished fourth in Most Valuable Player Award voting.
 When the strike began in August, the Indians were in second place by one game in the AL Central to the Chicago White Sox.
 Indians general manager John Hart said of Lofton, "What a representative for our team and our city.
 He has the opportunity to be a George Brett-type player here, someone who is synonymous with a franchise."
 Lofton joined fellow Indians Carlos Baerga, Albert Belle, and Jim Thome to form "the backbone of some Indians teams that were as dominant as any."